opencarecc/allergoki/README.md

-# InPe' @ opencare.cc
+# Allergo Kì @ opencare.cc
-InPe' is a wearable device that detects fall and call for emergecy.
+Allergo Kì is a communication project for people with food allergies and restaurants.

-InPe' has been ideated and designed by communities living in the city of Milan (Italy), and developed by [WeMake](http://wemake.cc/) in the framework of the [opencare.cc](http://opencare.cc/) project.
+Allergo Kì has been ideated and designed by communities living in the city of Milan (Italy), and developed by [WeMake](http://wemake.cc/) in the framework of the [opencare.cc](http://opencare.cc/) project.

-InPe' is open source.
+Allergo Kì is open source.
 Please read below for licensing details.

 ## References
 * More info about the opencare.cc project can be found here <http://opencare.cc>
-* More info about the InPe' prototype can be found here <http://inpe.opencare.cc>
+* More info about the Allergo Kì prototype can be found here <http://allergoki.opencare.cc>
-* Tutorials about InPe' can be found here <https://github.com/opencarecc/inpe/wiki>
+* Tutorials about Allergo Kì can be found here <https://github.com/opencarecc/allergoki/wiki>

 ## Software
-The InPe' prototype is built on top of the *RePhone* hardware by Seeed Studio.
-More info on how to get started with the RePhone and the RePhone development environment can be found in the wiki section of the repo <https://github.com/opencarecc/inpe/wiki>

-In the **software** folder of the repository are various Arduino *.ino* sketches, all of them can be ran by the RePhone hardware:
+In the hardware section of the repository are the source files for the case *[coming soon...]*
-* in the **software** root folder are the updated main sketches of the InPe' prototype (the "InPe-T\*" versions have been implemented for the user testing campaign)
-* in the **utilities** folder is a collection of sketches to test, calibrate and debug the hardware.
-They are useful to setup and customize an InPe', and for developers willing to contribute to the project to learn more about the library.

 ## Hardware
 In the hardware section of the repository are the source files for the case *[coming soon...]*

 ## Bug reporting and Contributions
-If you want to report a bug please do so in the *[Issues](https://github.com/opencarecc/inpe/issues)* section of the repository (<https://github.com/opencarecc/inpe/issues>) and mark it with a *BUG* label.
+If you want to report a bug please do so in the *[Issues](https://github.com/opencarecc/allergoki/issues)* section of the repository (<https://github.com/opencarecc/allergoki/issues>) and mark it with a *BUG* label.
 Before adding a bug please do a quick search under the *BUG* label to check for known issues and avoid duplicates.

 If you want to contribute please have a look under the *TO DO* and *WISH* labels to see what features are in the pipeline and what is the status of their development.